dzenbot/NSManagedObjectContext-Hydrate/README.md

 ==============================

 Have you ever wanted to preload an application's CoreData store?
-If you did, you must know then that it's a real pain and undocumented process.
-You probably tried different technics like writing a python or bash script, but it should be easier than that!
+If you did, you must know then that it's a real painful and undocumented process.
+You probably tried different techniques like using Python or Ruby scripts, but it should be easier than that!
-This category class intends to preload and parse automagically an object and save it into a persistent store with no effort.
+This category class intends to preload, parse and save automagically every object from a JSON data structure into a persistent store with no effort.

 ### Step 1
 ```